 An easier question would probably be where not to find them.

-Parakeets have spread far and wide across London, although you’ll find large flocks in Mitcham Common, Kensington Gardens, Lewisham Crematorium, Esher Rugby Club, Battersea Park and pretty much everywhere in Kingston Upon Thames.
+Parakeets have spread far and wide across London, you’ll find large flocks in Mitcham Common, Kensington Gardens, Lewisham Crematorium, Esher Rugby Club, Battersea Park and pretty much everywhere in Kingston Upon Thames.

 The best place to get up close and personal with the Parakeets is in Kensington Gardens – they’re very used to human contact here.